mr-r0ot/FastManInPython/README.md

 # FastManInPython
 Would you like Python you get faster than Go, C, C ++ and so on?
 If yes this tool is for you!

-# Can increase speeds up to a few hundred times!

 # what is this?
 A tool to deliver Python to C or ...
+And Can increase speeds up to a few hundred times!

 # How does it work?
 By launching Python on CPU

 # Important point:
-# Your Python Codes should not have any indentation or "    "!
+ Your Python Codes should not have any indentation or "    " (Tab)!

 # How to use
 ```